 38.300

 Power saving in RRC_IDLE and RRC_INACTIVE can also be achieved by allowing UEs supporting LP-WUS to relax serving cell measurements on MR, further relax neighbour cell measurements on MR and/or offload serving cell measurements from MR to LR.
-Conditions for further relax neighbour and serving cell measurements are based on MR and optionally LR measurements as specified in TS 38.304 [10].
-Entry condition for offloading serving cell measurements from MR to LR is based on MR and optionally LR measurements as specified in TS 38.304 [10].
+Conditions for further relax neighbour and serving cell measurements are based on MR, optionally LR measurements and optionally low mobility criterion as specified in TS 38.304 [10].
+Entry condition for offloading serving cell measurements from MR to LR is based on MR, optionally LR measurements and optionally low mobility criterion as specified in TS 38.304 [10].
 Exit conditions for offloading serving cell measurements from MR to LR are based on LR measurements as specified in TS 38.304 [10].

 38.304